maa-targino/Playbook-Ansible/README.md

 ## 1. Introduction:

 This is an Ansible playbook that is used to automate the installation of a Wordpress application in a localhost server.
-For this procedure we will use the local user to require the installation.
+For this procedure we will use an Ubuntu client, with the local user, to require the installation.

 ### 1.1 Add root permissions to a local user:
 #### 1.1.1 Access the sudoers folder with this command line: